 Up to 40,000 folks flock to this big Detroit landmark – and no wonder!
 The old-school spot, which dates back to 1891, offers 250 produce and plant vendors.
 It's also chock-full of open-air stalls stocked with homemade jams, maple syrups and "the occasional goose or rabbit" – appealing to everyone from "toddlers to tycoons."

 - Address: 2934 Russell St., Detroit

 - Schedule: 6 a.m.-4 p.m.
 Saturdays, year-round; 9 a.m.-3 p.m.
 Tuesdays, July 9-Oct.
 29, 2013

 This Washtenaw spot, now in its eighth season, offers two market times per week – now starting an hour earlier on Tuesdays!
 Find a cornucopia of plants, veggies, fruit, holistic candles, organic herbs, jewelry and more.
 Plus, watch for kids' craft activities.

 - Address: Alpine Street off Main Street, downtown Dexter

 - Schedule: 3-7 p.m.
 Tuesdays, 8 a.m.-1 p.m.
 Saturdays, May 4-Oct.
 26, 2013

 - Phone: 734-426-8303

-It's the lucky 13th year for this community favorite spot to scoop up the incomparable flavors of the southeast Michigan's growing season.
+Now in its 14th year, this community favorite is a great spot to scoop up the incomparable flavors of the southeast Michigan's growing season.
 About 30 farms and local folks hawk bounties from blueberries to bouquets.
-A master gardener is on hand to answer your gardening questions.
-Check its website for deets on a monthly 'Green Living' Educational Series, too.
+Check its website for info on the weekly special events.

 - Address: Corner of East Third and Water streets, one block east of Main Street, downtown Rochester